![]() |

 Any story where animals, plants, or inanimate objects play a large part, and behave anthropomorphically.
 Art

 How to make art or instructional material about art.
-Biography
+Autobiography

 Biographies of historical figures.
 Colors